jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I have the angles.
 Now I need the numbers.

 Spherical geometry.
 Celestial mechanics.
 The same equations I learned years ago.
 The same equations sailors used for centuries.
 I work through the calculations.
-Write them down.
+Write them down with pencil and pad.
 Check them.
 Write them again.

 Ten minutes pass.